MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 The statement block (the body of the loop) runs repeatedly, with the defined symbol (the loop variable) bound to each value in the range or array.
 Note that if the range expression evaluates to an empty range or array, the body does not run at all.
-The expression is fully evaluated before entering the loop, and does not change while the loop is executing.
+The expression is fully evaluated before entering the loop, and does not change while the loop is running.

 The loop variable is bound at each entrance to the loop body, and is unbound at the end of the body.
 The loop variable is not bound after the for loop is completed.